OFFIS-mosaik/mosaik/docs/installation.rst

 .. note::
     The file names of the *wheels* (\*.whl-files) may change when version-numbers change.
-Please check the output of *pip install* or the wheelhouse-directory for the exact file names.
+Please check the output of *pip install* or the directory :file:`~/wheelhouse/` for the exact file names.

 2. You can now clone the `mosaik-demo repository`__ into a folder where you